 The #1 recipe!

-Part 1: How to Make Cannabis Butter
+How to Make Cannabis Butter

-Once the THC from the edible hits your brain, you should enjoy a high that is more sedative and relaxing than when you smoke.
-While edibles are not the best option for a fast reaction (it can take anywhere from 1–7 hours for them to take effect, depending on dose, etc.), it will feel a lot more intense!
+Once the THC from the edible takes effect, you should enjoy a high that is more sedative and relaxing than when you smoke.
+Edibles are not the best option for a fast reaction (it can take anywhere from 1–7 hours for them to take effect, depending on dose, etc.).
+However, the experience will likely feel a lot more intense!

 Place your marijuana in an oven at a temperature of at least 240 degrees Fahrenheit (115 degrees Celsius) for between 45 and 60 minutes.
 Once your weed is decarboxylated, you’re ready to begin making cannabutter.